Greek data protection authority fines PwC over unlawful processing of employee data

 - it was not specifically named

 - it did not tell people about their right to withdraw consent

 - the individual cannot easily withdraw consent, or

 - its purposes or activities have evolved beyond the original consent.

-Should you require further information or clarification of any of the points mentioned in the article please contact David Coupe.
+Should you require further information or clarification of any of the points mentioned in the article please contact a member of our Insurance Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at April 2020.